Krassmus/BigNothing-protocol/logins_identities_groups_activities.md

             "id": "123751",
             "iri": "http://mydomain/activities/123751",
             "content": "bla bla bla",
+            "published": "2011-02-10T15:04:55Z",
             "encrypted": 0 // or 1 if the content is encrypted },
         "published": "2011-02-10T15:04:55Z",
-        "target": "<IRI of an activity, because comments are always posted on activities>" }
+        "target": "<IRI of an activity, because comments are always posted on activities>", "signature": "<the identity signed the JSON-string of the object here>" }

 This is an activity of a comment.
 The target specifies which activity is commented.
 The actor is always identified by an IRI.
 The object is the most complex part.
-The ID is only relative ID on the server and probably only unique relative to the objectType.
+The ID is only a relative ID on the server and probably only uniquely relative to the objectType.
 The IRI is defining a global unique identifier.
 The flag `encrypted` tells us if the content is an encrypted string.
 If it is encrypted it MUST BE encrypted with the public-key of a group, so only the members of the group can decrypt it.
+The object MUST contain a flag `published` that is a timestamp for the creation of the object.

+The `signature` of the activity is important to make sure that the activity is really coming from the named identity.
+Because of this `signature` it is not important who is really sending the activity and this person or computer or API does not even log in to the server.
+The signature is the authentication that the activity is correct.

 Even in a closed group not all activities are necessarily encrypted.
 For performance reasons you may decide to encrypt only a few sensitive postings.